Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Methodology

 \subsection{GPR Parameter Tuning}

-The free parameters in our formulation are the kernel function $\mathbf{K}$ and variance $\sigma^2$ in Eq.~\ref{eq: gpr4dur}.
-We treat these as hyperparameters of GPR, optimizing them based on performance evaluation on a separate holdout set.
+The free parameters in our model are the kernel function $k$ and the standard deviation $\sigma$ in Eq.~\ref{eq: gpr4dur}.
+We treat these as hyperparameters of GPR which are optimized using evaluation on a separate holdout set.
 Specifically, to generate $\mathcal{R}_u$ for user $u$, we fit the GPR model not to the complete interaction history $\mathcal{V}_u$, but to the reduced history $\mathcal{V}^{\text{h}}_u$, using the item embeddings and observed ratings.
-We assess retrieval performance using metrics between $\mathcal{R}_u$ and the holdout set $\mathcal{V}^{\text{d}}_u$ (metrics are detailed in Sec.~\ref{sec:metrics}).
-We tune GPR parameters using these evaluation criteria (we detail the parameters we adjust in Sec.~\ref{sec:exp_setup}).
+We assess retrieval performance using specific metrics (see Sec.~\ref{sec:metrics}) on both $\mathcal{R}_u$ and the holdout set $\mathcal{V}^{\text{d}}_u$ .
+We tune GPR parameters using these criteria (we detail the adjustable parameters in Sec.~\ref{sec:exp_setup}).